forestgrape/coronavirus/index.md

 this new model is added:
 * Dry form transmission

-Compared to aerosols, tiny dry particulates can diffuse around like smoke - actually smoke is a collection of tiny dry particulates diffusing around - , stay in air even longer and may have a higher lung deposition fraction and less clearance.
+Compared to aerosols, tiny dry particulates can diffuse around like smoke - smoke is a collection of tiny dry particulates diffusing around -, stay in the air even longer and may have a higher lung deposition fraction and less clearance.

 It is argued
 * the described properties of dry form transmission explain well the observed transmission patterns for Betacoronaviruses.
 * the anatomy of the human airway and the entry receptor (ACE2) distribution for Sars-Cov-1/2 suggest that the two most relevant transmission models for Sars-Cov-1/2 are the aerosol and the dry form.

 Based on these findings, recommendations for containing the 2020 spread of Sars-Cov-2 are given.
-Key are indoor ventilation and wearing in indoor public spaces a mask.
+Key is indoor ventilation and wearing in indoor public spaces a mask.

 ### Model